moxin-org/mofa/python/agent-hub/MemoryAugmentedChatAssistant/README.md

-# memory_chat_assistant
+# memory_augmented_chat

-A Dora node providing a memory-augmented chat assistant using OpenAI and mem0, compliant with the mofa-agent protocol.
-Easily integrates LLM responses with user-specific memory retrieval for enhanced, contextualized answers in your dataflow pipelines.
+A Dora node that provides a memory-augmented, OpenAI GPT-based conversational assistant.
+User queries are answered using both retrieval-augmented generation from a persistent memory backend (mem0) and LLM completions.
+Intended for stateless operation, with per-user memory retrieval and adaptive persona.

 ## Features
-- Memory-augmented language model answering
+- Memory augmentation with per-user retrieval from mem0 backend
-- Secure API integration with OpenAI and mem0
+- Stateless, easily-launched Dora node (parameter-only interface)
-- YAML-configurable agent behavior
+- Integrates OpenAI's GPT models for context-aware, personalized responses

 ## Getting Started